Quest for Camelot: Production

 Following the departure of the Kroyers, two supervising animators along with several employees in the studio's art department subsequently left the project.
 The film's initial producer, Frank Gladstone, left the project in February 1997 and was replaced with Dalisa Cohen.
 Effects supervisor Michel Gagné recalled that "People were giving up.
 The head of layout was kicked out, the head of background, the executive producer, the producer, the director, the associate producer—all the heads rolled.
 It's kind of a hard environment to work in."
 Eventually, Du Chau was promoted to be the film's director.
 Meanwhile, Reeve was replaced by Pierce Brosnan when he became unavailable to record new dialogue.

 In an article in Animation Magazine, Chrystal Klabunde, the leading animator of Garrett, stated, "It was top heavy.
 All the executives were happily running around and playing executive, getting corner offices—but very few of them had any concept about animation at all, about doing an animated film.
 It never occurred to anybody at the top that they had to start from the bottom and build that up.
 The problems were really coming at the inexperience of everyone involved.
 Those were people from Disney that had the idea that you just said, 'Do it,' and it gets done.
 It never occurred to them that it got done because Disney had an infrastructure in place, working like clockwork.
 We didn't have that."
 Reportedly, "cost overruns and production nightmares" led the studio to "reconsider their commitment to feature animation."
-Filmmaker Brad Bird (who helmed The Iron Giant, Warner Bros.' next animated film) thought that micromanaging, which he said had worked well for Disney but not for Warner Bros., had been part of the problem.
+Filmmaker Brad Bird (who directed The Iron Giant, Warner Bros.' next animated film) thought that micromanaging, which he said had worked well for Disney but not for Warner Bros., had been part of the problem.